 one of these dimensions in the balance score card you have to think

 about who's the consumer of the metrics.
 You've got an operational

 manager who needs a different type or different set of metrics than for

 example, your business executive.

 So let's look at those two types of metrics.
-The business
+The business executive is

 looking at high level key performance indicators.
 These are outcome